USEPA/WNTR/documentation/waterquality.rst

 ==================================

 Water quality simulations can only be run using the EpanetSimulator.
+This includes the ability to run
+EPANET 2.00.12 Programmer's Toolkit [Ross00]_ or
+EPANET 2.2.0 Programmer's Toolkit [RWTS20]_ for single species, water age, and tracer analysis.

+WNTR also includes the ability to run EPANET-MSX 2.0 [SRU23]_, see :ref:`msx_water_quality` for more information.

 After defining water quality options and sources (described in the :ref:`wq_options` and :ref:`sources` sections below), a hydraulic and water quality simulation using the EpanetSimulator is run using the following code: